matthiasjost/dotnet-data-collector/README.md

 Just playing with ideas here:
 - Web interface showing all the new RSS items
-- Full Text search on all the items
+- Maintenance of the list (broken link check)